 The typical number of times the working gas is cycled (withdrawn and re-injected) on an annual basis.
 Traditionally, depleted reservoirs and aquifers have been cycled once per year; however, today's environment may increase the cycles.
 Salt caverns and other void space storage formation may have capabilities of multiple cycles each year.

 FOOTNOTES

-Please refer to the Footnotes section for further explanation of responses.
+Please use the Footnotes section to further explain your responses as needed.

 NOTES ON UNITS USED